Miravalier/dnsupdater/README.md

 # Overview
 This project was intended for personal use.
-If you're intereste in it, you probably want ddclient, which also supports google domains as of v3.9.0.
+If you're interested in it, you probably want ddclient, which also supports google domains as of v3.9.0.

 I wrote this because I have an irrational hatred of Perl, and all of my dynamic domains are through google. :)